mark-delchev/football_manager_game/README.md

 To pick the players you want type their numbers in the console separated by whitespaces. `"5 6 7 8"`
 #### Match Simulation

+After picking your squad a match will be simulated between your team and other teams.
+Your team will play against every team in the game in random order twice and after you team has played against every team twice the cycle is repeated.

+The score is determined by each team's strength and random chance.
+Your team strength is determined by the rating of the players you selected earlier.
+Team strength is split in two variables **team attack strength** and **team defense strength**.
+Team defense strength is determined by the average strength of your goalkeeper, defenders and half of your midfielders Team attack strength is determined by the average strength of half of your midfielders and your attackers.